DisorganizedWizardry/ElasticsearchExporter/README.md

 # ElasticsearchExporter

 ElasticsearchExporter can export all events in a single elasticsearch index to a newline-delimited json file.
-This script uses a PIT search and search_after API.
+This script uses the elasticsearch python API to perform a PIT and search_after API.
 It will export 10,000 events at a time and keep going until all events have been exported.
 It is possible to export millions of events from a single elasticsearch index.

 # Download